wkh237/react-native-fetch-blob/README.md

 ### Upcoming Features

+We are now working on v0.5.0, there will be some new features.

 * Save file to storage directly
 * Upload file from storage directly
 * Custom MIME type in form data

+### Development

+If you're insteresting in improving this module, check our [development guide](https://github.com/wkh237/react-native-fetch-blob/wiki/Development-Guide).

+Please feel free to make a PR or file an issue.